jitendrakyadav/pgmsolutions/README.md

 /*** To uninstall Software Center(In left, there is orange bag with name 'Ubuntu Software'): ***/
 <br>**sudo apt remove software-center**

-/*** remove/unstall those packages which are no longer required. which were installed/used/having-dependency to install another package but after$ ***/
+/*** remove/unstall those packages which are no longer required. which were installed/used/having-dependency to install another package but after that no longer required, you may use this command after any software installation ***/
 <br>**sudo apt autoremove**

 /*** To re-install Software Center(In left, there is orange bag with name 'Ubuntu Software'): ***/